15831944/kicad2gcode/Readme.md

 ## Limits
 - ⚠️ I added a slowstart script that slowly turns on the spindle.
 Directly going to 100% blows the fuse on the powersupply that was delivered with my CNC. ⚠️
-- I only use the default 0.1mm V-shape drill bit
+- Milling is done with a 0.1mm V-shape drill bit
-- Holes are drilled to -0.3mm with the V-shape, this allows to easily drill them manually
+- Holes are drilled to -1.6mm, all with the same drill bit (TODO?)
-- Only isolation milling is done, start with 0.5mm track width and 0.2mm clearance
+- Cutout is done in a single pass at -1.6mm, non rectangular cutout supported

 ## Details